Watsons Bay Walk and the South Head Heritage Trail

 At the northern end of the beach are a toilet block and a little kiosk where you can buy coffee and refreshments.
 This is also where the Watsons Bay Walk continues further north, going up a wooden staircase.

-This leads to a path where you can experience a bit of Sydney’s history, walking past a cannon and a gun emplacement.
+That connects to a path where you can experience a bit of Sydney’s history, walking past a cannon and a gun emplacement.

 Camp Cove Jetty